Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

 #### Update for 4/14/22
  - Overall percentage of completion is now around 80%
  - Successfully implemented user registration and login.
 A new user is now able to create their own account from the create account page and log in with their new credentials as well.
+ - Added feature to profile page where users information automatically populates on entry
  - No major impediments came with this implementation.